How Much Money Have Banks Created?

 The chart above shows the amount of money banks have created and lent to individuals since 1988, mainly for mortgages, personal loans and credit cards.
 However, the chart does not include the money banks create and lend to businesses, and so underestimates the amount of money that banks have created.
 In actual fact the true figures could be double those displayed here.

 By 2004 commercial banks were creating over £500 billion pounds a year – that’s £500,000,000,000!
 In 2007 alone they created £567 billion – not including lending to businesses.

 What else can you get for £567 billion?

 It’s important to remember that this money was not going to businesses, small or otherwise.
 Instead it was being used for mortgages, personal loans and credit cards.
-While all these types of lending are useful in small amounts, they do not help businesses produce more goods and services.
-However, they do increase the level of debt in the economy.
-Because this type of lending increases debt without increasing the economy’s ‘earning potential’, it is unsustainable in the long run – as the financial crisis showed.
+Because this type of lending increases the level of debt without increasing the economy’s ‘earning potential’, it is unsustainable in the long run – as the financial crisis showed.

 Where have they allocated this new money?